Gluten-free is one of the biggest fads in food right now. So it’s hard to know what foods contain gluten and which don’t. Is rice gluten-free?

-Gluten can also cause you to feel lethargic or tired.
-This is possible because gluten prevents some people from properly absorbing nutrition.
-Malabsorption in nutrients like iron can lead to anemia which leads to increased tiredness.
+Gluten can also make you feel lethargic or tired.
+And gluten prevents some people from properly absorbing nutrition.
+So malabsorption in nutrients like iron can lead to anemia, which increases tiredness.

-Gluten allergies may also lead to joint pain, cramping, and numbness in the legs.
+Allergies could also lead to join pain, cramping, and numbness in the legs.

 Gluten is primarily found in wheat, barley, and rye, as well as their byproducts.

-So any product that has one of the aforementioned ingredients in it will likely trigger your gluten allergy.
-This includes foods with white flour in them as they are just a form or wheat which has been stripped of its natural, nutritional value.
+Thus any product with one of these ingredients will likely trigger your gluten allergy.
+This includes foods with white flour, which is just wheat that’s been stripped of its natural, nutritional value.

-When looking at foods to buy, you need to be extra careful that these foods are not mentioned anywhere in the ingredients list.
-These three grains are common fillers that are put in a variety of foods.
-Even many fast food places have wheat in their meat.
+When you’re shopping, be extra careful that these foods aren’t mentioned in the ingredients list.
+These three grains are common fillers in a lot of different foods, because many fast food places even have flour in their meat!

-Quinoa is also gluten-free. quinoa is a South American grain found in the Andes mountains.
-It looks like a shorter version of rice.
-Quinoa has become increasingly popular as a gluten-free alternative to rice.
+Yes, quinoa is also gluten-free!
+Quinoa is a South American grain found in the Andes mountains.
+It looks like a smaller version of rice.
+It’s become increasingly popular as an alternative to rice.

-Even though rice is gluten-free as we previously discussed, white rice is still high on the glycemic index, meaning it converts into blood sugar which is normally stored as fat.
-Quinoa, on the other hand, is low on the glycemic index as well as gluten-free.
-Again, make sure to look out for warning labels about whether or not your quinoa was processed somewhere alongside wheat and other grains.
+Even though rice is gluten-free, white rice is high on the glycemic index.
+This means it converts into blood sugar, which is normally stored as fat.
+But quinoa, on the other hand, is low on the glycemic index.

 There are other lesser known grains that are gluten-free as well.
 These grains include:

-All of these grains can be good alternatives to wheat, rye, and barley if necessary alongside rice and quinoa.
+These grains are great alternatives to wheat, rye, and barley, alongside rice and quinoa.

-Gluten is everywhere and it can be hard to avoid with constant diligence.
-Fresh N Lean makes living gluten-free so much easier.
-Our meals contain absolutely no gluten whatsoever.
+Gluten is everywhere and can be hard to avoid.
+Fresh n’ Lean makes living gluten-free so much easier.
+Our meals never contain gluten.

-With Fresh N Lean, you get delicious meals delivered right to your front door that you know will be gluten-free every, single time.
-Take a look at our gluten-free meal delivery plans today to see if Fresh N Lean is right for you.
+With Fresh n’ Lean, you get delicious meals delivered right to your door.
+Take a look at our gluten-free meal delivery plans today to see if Fresh n’ Lean is right for you!